smabdullah/smabdullah.github.io/projects.md

 ---
 <div class="projects-hero-container">
     <p class="projects-hero">
         As a passionate and skilled developer, I specialise in data science and technology, bringing a comprehensive set of skills to every project.
-My expertise lies in <strong>Python programming, machine learning, data visualisation, and robust web development</strong>.
+My expertise lies in <strong class="gradient-text">Python programming, machine learning, data visualisation, and robust web development</strong>.
 I am dedicated to <strong>continuous learning</strong> and using my creativity and technical expertise to solve real-world problems.
 Explore my work to see how I deliver innovative solutions and exceptional results.
     </p>
 </div>
 <div class="projects">